Kieran McGeeney

-Kieran McGeeney (born 18 October 1971) is an Irish Gaelic football manager and former player, who currently manages his native county, having previously managed the senior Kildare county team from 2007 until 2013.
+Kieran McGeeney (born 18 October 1971) is an Irish Gaelic football manager and former player, who currently manages his native county team, Armagh, having previously managed the senior Kildare county team from 2007 until 2013.

 McGeeney played football with his local club Mullaghbawn Cúchullain's in Armagh and also for Na Fianna club in Dublin.
-He was a member of the Armagh senior football team from 1992 until 2007, captaining the county to the 2002 All-Ireland Senior Football Championship, their first and only title.
+He played at senior level for the Armagh county team from 1992 until 2007, captaining the county to the 2002 All-Ireland Senior Football Championship, their first title.
+In 2024, he managed Armagh to their second title.

 Playing career

 Club

 Born at Mullaghbawn, County Armagh, McGeeney was a member of Mullaghbawn's 1995 Armagh Senior Football Championship and Ulster Senior Club Football Championship winning side.
 He later moved to Na Fianna on the northside of Dublin.
 With them he won the 1999 Leinster Senior Club Football Championship and three Dublin Senior Football Championships.

 Inter-county

 McGeeney captained Armagh to a first All-Ireland SFC title in the team's history in 2002.

 He won three All Stars Awards (1999, 2000 and 2002) and six Ulster Senior Football Championship medals (1999, 2000, 2002, 2004, 2005, 2006).

 He also received the 2002 Texaco Footballer of the Year award.